anderssandstrom/ecmc_autotune/readme.md

 ## Using the GUI

 ### Flow tab
-- Select the operating mode (CST velocity loop tuning, CSV closed-loop bode, CSV position loop tune, generic, or logger-only).
+- Select the operating mode (CST velocity loop tuning, CSV closed-loop bode, CSV position loop tune, **Closed position loop bode**, generic, or logger-only).
 - A flowchart illustrates the capture/analysis path and updates to match the chosen mode.
 - Inline text plus a “mode info” button summarize what each mode logs, how scaling is applied, and whether mechanical identification/PID suggestions are available.